Moors murders: As a couple

-Hindley began to change her appearance further, wearing clothing considered risqué such as high boots, short skirts and leather jackets, and the two became less sociable to their colleagues.
-The couple were regulars at the library, borrowing books on philosophy, as well as crime and torture.
+Hindley began to change her appearance further, wearing high boots, short skirts and leather jackets—clothing considered risqué for the period.
+Both she and Brady became less sociable to their colleagues.
+They were regulars at the library, borrowing books on philosophy as well as crime and torture.
 They also read works by the Marquis de Sade, Friedrich Nietzsche and Fyodor Dostoevsky's Crime and Punishment.
 Although Hindley was not a qualified driver (she passed her test on 7 November 1963 after failing three times), she often hired a van, in which the couple planned bank robberies.

-Hindley befriended George Clitheroe, the President of the Cheadle Rifle Club, and on several occasions visited two local shooting ranges.
+Hindley befriended George Clitheroe, the president of the Cheadle Rifle Club, and on several occasions visited two local shooting ranges.
 Clitheroe, although puzzled by her interest, arranged for her to buy a .22 rifle from a gun merchant in Manchester.
-She also asked to join a pistol club, but she was a poor shot and allegedly often bad-tempered, so Clitheroe told her that she was unsuitable.
+She also asked to join a pistol club, but she was a poor shot and allegedly bad-tempered, so Clitheroe told her that she was unsuitable.
 She did, however, manage to purchase a Webley .45 and a Smith & Wesson .38 from other members of the club.
 Brady and Hindley's plans for robbery came to nothing, but they became interested in photography.
 Brady already owned a Box Brownie, which he used to take photographs of Hindley and her dog, Puppet, but he upgraded to a more sophisticated model, and also purchased lights and darkroom equipment.
-The pair took photographs of each other that, for the time, would have been considered explicit.
+The pair took photographs of each other that, at the time, would have been considered explicit.
 For Hindley, this demonstrated a marked change from her earlier, more shy and prudish nature.